AeosAion/witnuino/README.md

 - Triangles
 - Squares

+### /witnuino (folder)
+this goes to the root folder of the SD card.
+The code will search for this folder and will open it to look for the level and save files.
+The level files are currently named "x.txt" (with x being the levelnumber) for ease of use and to reduce the lines needed to locate them.
+The "save.txt" is not used yet due to storage shortcomings yet the system will write the last loaded level index to it, so we can load that when we restart the system.

 ### witnuino.ino
-instantiates everything, sets up levels and updates on every loop.
+this is the main sketch.
+It instantiates everything, sets up levels and updates the input and snake on every loop.

 ### DataHandler.h
-handles communication with SD-card and reads data from .txt files.
+handles communication with SD-card and reads data from the .txt files.

 ### Draw.h
 handles the communication with the TFT display and draws on it.
 Also holds some functions for specific drawing, like lines from a grid-coordinate to another.